morgana-x/Danganronpa-Script-Dumps/README.md

 [Personal fork of Danganronpa Tools](https://github.com/morgana-x/danganronpa-tools) used in these dumps

 # Notice!
-Please only use these files for reference and finding out which files contain which text / event
+Please only use these files for reference when modding and finding out which files contain which text / event

 Use CTRL + F to search text in notepad or whatever text editor you like